schepedw/zoo/README.md

 * Create your animals.
 Check out the migration in `db/migrate`.
 When you've completed this correctly, `spec/models/animal_spec.rb` should pass
+  * you have to have your animals backed by a db.
   * during development, you'll have to db:rollback db:migrate to re-run your migrations until they're correct